pauloarn/work-ours-frontend/README.md

 ## More about the project

-The application backend was developed by the owner of this repository and is hosted on heroku, and will be available for use for 1 month from the date of the last commit, any questions about the project, contact me at: paulo.amador98@gmail.com
+The application backend was developed by the owner of this repository, any questions about the project, contact me at: paulo.amador98@gmail.com